skullquake/jsoops/src/es3class/README.md

-Inheritance abstraction through a function taking an object literal
+Class abstraction through a function taking an object literal